 My kids are thinking about being mummies for Halloween now.
-Perhaps they can wear my favorite project from our studies–an ancient Egypt paper mache death mask:
+Perhaps they can wear their project from our studies – an ancient Egypt paper mache death mask!

 Start by cutting a milk jug in half.
 Keep the handle side.
 Then cut two foam plates in half and arrange them to create the head piece the ancient Egyptian king or queen wore.

 Coat the whole thing in paper mache.
 You probably want two or three layers.

 Finally paint it.
 We recommend starting with a base coat of metallic spray paint to make it look fancy and rich.

 You can finish by painting whatever details you wish.
 While your kids are working, watch a video, read aloud from books about Egypt, or discuss the things you’ve learned.
 Use all that crafty time for more learning while their hands are busy!

 Here are a few more fun things you’ll find on Layers of Learning.
 The death mask project comes straight from Layers of Learning Year One Unit Two, which has lots more cool projects like this one to keep your kids excited about school.
 If you haven’t tried Layers of Learning yet, go visit our curriculum guide to have a peek at what it’s like and see if it will be a good fit for your family.